 - Lecturer: Dr William van der Wurff, Professor Karen Corrigan

 - Owning School: English Lit, Language & Linguistics

 |Semester 2 Credit Value:||20|

 • To develop students' competence in reading texts from a variety of periods in the history of English;

 • To develop students’ ability to analyse linguistic features of texts;

-• To build on the knowledge and skills relating to the history of English gained in SEL 1012;
+• To build on the knowledge and skills relating to language change gained in SEL1032 (Language Variation and Change);

 • To enhance students’ knowledge of the processes by which the English language has evolved into its present-day state;

 • To develop competence in using dictionaries, historical corpora and other electronic resources.

 The module is taught in two lectures and one seminar per week.
 The lectures provide a chronological survey of English, examining the major features of Old English, Middle English, and Early and Late Modern English.
 They also explore special topics such as standard languages, variation and language contact, with examples drawn from Scots, Irish and American as well as English varieties.
 The seminars examine the language in action by focusing on reading and analysis of texts which range across the centuries and across genre, from chronicle to letters and recipes to poetry.
 Two seminars take the form of visits (one to historic sites in Northumbria, the other to examine manuscripts and early printed books) which focus on language in particular historic and cultural contexts.